CAVER-LB/CAVER-P4/README.md

 ## 1.Topology Settings
 We provide the details of the topology used in our source code, including switch ports and NIC IP configurations in picture `topo.pdf`.

+In our topology, each link utilizes a 100Gbps data cable, with a total of two Tofino 1 switches deployed.
+Each switch is configured with two pipelines, effectively virtualizing each switch into two logical switches.
+The network interface cards (NICs) used are Mellanox ConnectX-6, which support up to 100Gbps.

 If you use a different topology, please update the `switch_config.h` file accordingly.

 The `Caver_ToR` folder should be downloaded to the lower-layer switches, while the `Caver_Middle` folder should be downloaded to the upper-layer switches.